pghalliday/grunt-mocha-test/README.md

 ## Roadmap

 - Mock growl binaries so that the growl test actually checks if growl is called
+- Figure out why the example doesn't really work (is there a problem with the require option?)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm test`.